 The BMJ estimate that between 1% and 10% of adults and children in the UK have some sort of food allergy or intolerance.
 What's more, up to 20% of the population experience reactions to foods which make them believe they've got a food intolerance or hypersensitivity.

-Food safety is paramount, but being allergic to an ingredient doesn’t mean you have to miss out.
+However, while food safety is paramount, being allergic to an ingredient doesn’t mean you have to miss out.

 Choosing a restaurant

 Finding a good allergy-friendly restaurant can be a daunting task.
 The whole rigmarole of scouring through menus, repeatedly asking waiters and turning down invites can be tiring - deflating, even.

 Thankfully, there are several things you can do to make the process simple, and knowing where to check can empower you to make informed decision about where to eat:

 - If you’re really unsure, go to places you’ve visited before.
 Chains are always a good option because they uses the same ingredients across their restaurants and are likely to have allergen information readily in place.
 This restaurant list from Buyagift provides allergen information for a wide variety of the most popular chain restaurants in the UK.